Teaching Philosophy

 Teaching Interests and Current Involvement

-My teaching interests are varied and include sociology of religion, research methods, social psychology, organizations, and topics concerning gender and sexuality.
-I have experience teaching across institutional contexts and have enjoyed supervising multiple cohorts of student interns as well as undergraduate research assistants.
+My teaching interests are varied and include—in no particular order—research methods and design, social psychology, sociology of religion, organizations and organizational behavior, and topics concerning gender and sexuality.
+I have experience teaching across institutional contexts and have enjoyed supervising multiple cohorts of student interns, undergraduate research assistants, graduate teaching assistants, and living-learning community residents.
+I understand that people require both academic support and authentic investment to succeed, and I am eager to invest in teaching, mentoring, and advising students from a variety of backgrounds.